ludwiggj/refactoringMovies/README.md

 This is a worked refactoring exercise, based on the [refactoring movies example](http://www.slideshare.net/liufabin66688/refactoring-example) by Sherif Ghali.

+I originally presented this refactoring example during a talk to new entrants to my company in 2014.
+These [slides](refactoringBootcamp.pdf) accompanied the talk.

 # Getting the Initial Code #

 The code for this example is available from the [refactoring movies git repo](https://github.com/ludwiggj/refactoringMovies.git):